vsanka14/suja-sankar-website/src/content/about.md

   title: About Me
   emoji: 👩‍🔬
   details: >-
-    Hi there!
-I am Suja Sankar and  chemistry has been a lifelong passion of mine, sparked by an early fascination with the incredible ways it shapes our world.

-    My journey began in childhood, inspired by my father and an exceptional chemistry teacher who brought science to life through hands-on experiments and real-world connections.
-Watching chemical reactions unfold before my eyes, I became captivated by the idea that chemistry is at the heart of everything we do and everything we are.
+    Hi!
+I'm Suja Sankar, and chemistry has been a lifelong passion.
+My journey began in childhood, sparked by my father and an inspiring chemistry teacher who showed me the fascinating ways science shapes our world.
+Captivated by the reactions I observed, I knew chemistry was at the heart of everything.

+    With over 20 years of teaching experience, I now specialize as an online tutor in AP Chemistry, college-level Chemistry, and advanced high school Chemistry.
+My goal is to make chemistry accessible, engaging, and relevant for my students, fostering critical thinking and problem-solving skills.
+Through one-on-one sessions or small group discussions on Zoom, I work to build students’ confidence in STEM.

+    I believe every student can master chemistry, and I’m here to guide them with patience, encouragement, and support.
+Thank you for visiting—I look forward to helping you explore the wonders of chemistry!
   funFact: Carbon is my favorite element because it’s the backbone of
     life—literally!
 Without it, we'd be in a real 'bind.
   image: /images/suja-sankar.jpg